gharemu/shop/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+## Copyright Notice

+© 2025 JLSL.
+All rights reserved.

+This application, including its design, code, and content, is protected by copyright law.
+Unauthorized reproduction, distribution, or modification is prohibited.